drtonya/Drone_follow/README.md

     - Starting an X-11 server
     - Giving the container necessary info from wsl

-- After running, you have to do this:
+- After running, you might have to do some of these:
+    - source /home/myuser/.bashrc
+    - might have to build workspace again (MAKE SURE NOT IN SRC)
+    - might have to do ./gradlew assemble in Micro DDS folder again
+    - source /home/myuser/.profile
+    - export PATH=$PATH:/home/myuser/ros2_ws/src/ardupilot/Tools/autotest
+    - export PATH=/usr/lib/ccache:$PATH
+    - export GZ_VERSION=harmonic
-    - . $HOME/.profile
+    - export PATH=$PATH:/home/myuser/ros2_ws/Micro-XRCE-DDS-Gen/scripts

 - More information on running containers with wsl here:
     - https://github.com/microsoft/wslg/blob/main/samples/container/Containers.md